 Using the ESP Console, you can create a savepoint for any job, view a library of savepoints, and restart from them as when making changes to your code.
 This all works seamlessly with Eventador Projects and Github.
 You can commit your job code to Github, then run that job starting from a previously created savepoint all in a few clicks.

 There are a number of tunables and configuration operations available in Flink.
-Our support staff is always available to discuss these options and help with tuning, capacity planning, and answer your questions 24x7x365 on slack and email.
+Our support staff is always available to discuss these options and help with tuning, capacity planning, and answer your questions 24x7x365 on email.

 If you’d like to learn more about Eventador’s Fully Managed Apache Flink including how checkpoints work on Eventador, I recently hosted a webinar that you can view on demand to see more on that topic and to discover more ways that Eventador Fully Managed Apache Flink helps simplify Apache Flink-based stream processor creation, deployment, and management.